GFNOrg/torchgfn/README.md

 import torch
 from tqdm import tqdm

-from gfn.gflownets import TBGFlowNet from gfn.gym import HyperGrid from gfn.modules import DiscretePolicyEstimator from gfn.samplers import Sampler from gfn.utils import NeuralNet
+from gfn.gflownet import TBGFlowNet from gfn.gym import HyperGrid from gfn.modules import DiscretePolicyEstimator from gfn.samplers import ActionsSampler, TrajectoriesSampler from gfn.utils import NeuralNet

 if __name__ == "__main__":